-The best: OneNote See on App Store
+The best: OneNote

 If you are looking for an alternative to Evernote, OneNote is your best option thanks to the wide variety of features, cross-platform compatibility, and cloud syncing.

-The details: Why OneNote is the best
+In-depth: Why OneNote is the best

 OneNote on the Mac has everything you need to clip, create, and save notes.
 You can import pictures, PDFs, file attachments, and more.
 You can also insert tables, create text links, solve equations, add a date and time stamp, and include graphs.